ahmedgaafer1/gpt-prompt-box/readme.md

-# AI Chat Interface 💬🤖
+# OpenAI Chat Assistant with Multi-Chat Memory | Frontend + GPT-4o 💬🤖

 A sleek and responsive AI-powered chat interface built with **HTML**, **CSS**, and **Vanilla JavaScript**.
 This project allows users to interact with OpenAI's GPT model via a clean, modern, and mobile-friendly UI, supporting multiple chats and formatting-aware responses.